blue-button/implementation-guide/transmit-using-direct.md

 ### Handling a Patient's Request for Transmit

-A patient's request for sharing their data will include authorization for transmit and the destination Direct address(es).
+A patient's request for sharing their data will include authorization for transmit, frequency and the destination Direct address(es).

-#### Authorization
+#### Authorization and Frequency

 An authorization is a patient giving a provider or patient portal permission and instructions to send them their health information via Direct.
 Blue Button requires systems to enable 2 types of authorizations: